vborchsh/vloginit/README.md

 ### Comments mnemonics
 ```
 comment list:
-    String started with '/'.
-Exclude this string from vloginit parsing
+    String started with '/' or '//'.
+This string will be excluded from vloginit parsing

 comment RTL:
-    String started with "//".
-Translated into RTL comment line.
+    String started with '*'.
+This string will be translated into RTL comment line.
 ```

 In case using only default values for all fields possible to leave it blank.
 But separation symbol '#' must be inserted